PTUA logo

 A popular road lobby argument used to disarm freeway critics is that even if we encourage public transport for passengers, we will still need to build freeways for freight transport.
 This is just another fallacy, which was developed after commuter freeways first became unfashionable in the 1970s.

-As Professor Peter Newman of Murdoch University in Perth puts it, Melbourne was marketed throughout the 1990s as 'Australia's freight hub' while Sydney was marketed as 'Australia's international city'.
-It's no wonder tourists and investors bypassed Melbourne in favour of Sydney as a result!
-Now that Sydney is building freeways even faster than Melbourne - and using freight as a justification - investors are viewing Melbourne in a more favourable light.
+As Professor Peter Newman of Murdoch University in Perth put it, in the 1990s Melbourne was marketed as ‘Australia’s freight hub’ while Sydney was marketed as ‘Australia’s international city’.
+It’s no wonder tourists and investors in the 1990s bypassed Melbourne in favour of Sydney as a result!
+Spooked by its apparent success, Sydney in the late 1990s embarked on a programme of motorway building outpacing even Melbourne’s, using freight movement as a pretext.
+But after the 2000 Olympic Games Sydney’s economy slowed instead, and investors turned their attention back to Melbourne.

 Other offical sources have been forced to acknowledge that it's not freight driving the supposed need for more road capacity.
 Yet they also feel free to ignore the evidence, or use it selectively when it suits them to do so.